neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

 Please use the following template to submit your application to the NIU GSoC 2025 program.

 The more closely you follow this template, the easier it will be for us to review your application!
 Please include clear headings for all the different sections.

+### Project title to use for the GSoC application
+Please clearly include in the title the tool the project refers to, and the title of the project you are applying for.
+E.g. "movement: support for Kalman filters".

 ### Personal details
 Please include the following information: